WIAA adds seeding committees for all team sports to decide state bracket

 District tournaments, which still decide which teams qualify for state, for each sport generally end the Saturday before the state tournament, so the committees will meet Sunday and decide where the 16 teams that qualified will fall on the bracket.

-In most sports, seeding at state was decided by where a team finished at its district tournament.
-But upsets at districts could lead to early-round matchups at state against teams favored to win the title, frustrating coaches, players and fans.
+In most sports, seeding at state was decided by where a team finished in its district tournament.
+But upsets at districts could lead to early-round matchups at state between teams favored to win the title, frustrating coaches, players and fans.

 In 2016, the WIAA started using RPI to seed the state basketball tournaments.
 But that’s been questioned as well as O’Dea won the Class 3A state title in 2019 as a No. 11 seed and King’s won the Class 1A state title in March as the No. 14 seed.